sanchayancse/sanchayancse/README.md

 * 🌍  I'm based in Bangalore
 * ✉️  You can contact me at [sanchayandas1996@gmail.com](mailto:sanchayandas1996@gmail.com)
 * 🧠  I'm learning REACT NATIVE ADVANCE
-* 🤝  I'm open to collaborating on Pojects
+* 🤝  I'm open to collaborating on projects

 ### Skills